Art punk: 2000s–2010s

 In the early 2000s, the post-punk revival scene briefly revived the art punk sound with bands like the Rapture, and the Yeah Yeah Yeahs, the latter being labeled by the Guardian as "New York's favourite art-punk rockers".

 During the 2010s, Canadian groups such as Preoccupations, Ought and Women, alongside American bands like Protomartyr and Parquet Courts.
-While Australian band Tropical Fuck Storm, Danish band Iceage and Britain's Gilla Band continued to develop the art-punk sound.
+While Australian band Tropical Fuck Storm, Danish band Iceage and Ireland's Gilla Band continued to develop the art-punk sound.
 Additionally, the egg punk scene pioneered by Indiana-based punk trio the Coneheads, and later proliferated by groups like Uranium Club and Snõõper who incorporated art-punk elements.

 By the late 2010s and early 2020s, a new wave of UK and Irish post-punk bands began to gain popularity.
 Originally emerging out of Brixton's Windmill scene, terms such as "crank wave" and "post-Brexit new wave" were used to describe these bands, who blended the more experimental sides of post-punk with post-rock, no wave and other art-based influences, some of these bands include Squid, Parquet Courts, Dry Cleaning, Fat White Family, Shame, Black Country, New Road, Idles and Yard Act.